-As a young man, Emile left his Saskatchewan farm life behind to head to university in Britain, with his brothers, the older brusque and controlling Carl and the younger sensitive Freddy, left to run the family farm.
-This move was despite Freddy showing greater potential and thus probably benefiting more from academic life.
+As a young man, Emile left his Saskatchewan farm life behind to head to college in Britain, with his brothers, the older brusque and controlling Carl and the younger sensitive Freddy, left to run the family farm.
+This move was despite Freddy showing greater potential and thus probably benefitting more from academic life.
 However, Carl wouldn't allow Freddy to leave because of his mechanical expertise which was required to tend to the farm equipment.
 Emile vowed to return, but never did, which affected Freddy the most.
 Now in early retirement, Emile, still living in Britain, travels to Victoria, Canada to accept an honorary degree from the university there.
-In Victoria, he decides to stay with now deceased Carl's grown daughter Nadia, and Nadia's ten year old daughter Maria.
+In Victoria, he decides to stay with now deceased Carl's grown daughter Nadia, and Nadia's ten-year-old daughter Maria.
 Emile had never made any attempt over the years to connect with Nadia or Maria, who only really know him by name.
-On the surface to Nadia, Emile's visit is purely a need on his part for a free bed while in ...Written by
+On the surface to Nadia, Emile's visit is purely a need on his part for a free bed while in Victoria...Written by

 The film was shot in British Columbia but some parts of the action are set in Saskatchewan.
 In one Saskatchewan scene, there are mountains on the horizon.
 There are no mountains in (or visible from) Saskatchewan.
 See more »

 3 of 3 people found this review helpful.

 Was this review helpful to you?